 What Does It Mean?

 This dynamic has been highlighted by the 2008 financial crash.
 While the Artnet index for the Top 100 Artists bounced back and even outperformed its 2008 peak within two years of the drop, the S&P 500 took five years to recover, only regaining its strength by 2013.
 These data demonstrate the capability of artworks by Blue-chip artists, such as Boetti or Chagall, whose positions within the market have been consolidated by exceptional sales volumes over the course of several years, retaining their value during economic downturns.
 Between 2019 and 2021, the Artnet Index for the Top 100 Artists displayed a considerable positive return over time, consistently outpacing the S&P 500 in growth, proving the strength of the market at a general time (Deloitte Art&Finance, 2021).

 We are committed to adding value to the artworks we offer by circulating them within the art market and allowing all co-owners the possibility of temporarily holding the artwork.
 Our mission is to not only democratise the market, so that everyone may have the opportunity to own a piece of high-value art, but to also make art more accessible to a wider audience, circulating our artworks around museums and various exhibitions, in order to further support the fruition of artworks which may otherwise simply be stored in caveaux.

 How It Works

-To mark the launch of their latest fractional ownership project, LTArt held a private event at international law firm Withersworldwide in Milan.
+To mark the launch of their upcoming fractional ownership project, LTArt held a private event at international law firm Withersworldwide in Milan.

 In partnership with London Trade Art, contemporary artist Gabriella Anouk will be exclusively presenting works from her #SlimeSeries, purchasable as NFTs and physical art prints, in London on Tuesday, January 25th.